mixxxdj/mixxx/README.md

 You may need to install the official Hercules Linux drivers
 from: http://www.hercules.com/

-# USAGE #
-Please see the manual, included in this directory [Mixxx-Manual]

 # CONTACT #
 To contact the lead developer, send an email to rryan@mixxx.org or subscribe to